 With the SBGC221, a brand such as Grand Seiko, already recognized for high-tech horology, further expands their expertise into exotic materials.

 The watch touts a titanium inner case along with a zirconia ceramic external surface.
-Regardless, the hard ceramic outer case has not been used as an excuse for boring designs – the case still possesses the aggressive angles that characterizes Grand Seiko models.
+Regardless, the hard ceramic outer case has not been used as an excuse for boring designs – the case still possesses the aggressive angles that characterize Grand Seiko models (Zaratsu finishing).
 There’s also a fixed black ceramic bezel and bracelet composed of ceramic and titanium elements.

 The dial is a masterpiece in itself, with a hobnail-like texture and delicately applied indices.
-The subregisters themselves possesses intricate textures and perfectly finished hands.
+The subregisters themselves possess intricate textures and perfectly finished hands.

 If you’re not familiar with Grand Seiko, it’s valuable to know that the devil with this brand is in the details.
-More specifically, none have been overlooked.
+More specifically, the fact that none have been overlooked.
 The closer you look, the more you will see, and subsequently, the more esteem you’ll garner for the Japanese watchmaker.

 Throughout the second half of the 20th century, many brands began to experiment with ceramic or ceramic-like metals.
 The likes of Rado, Omega, and IWC would go on to release timepieces partially constructed of ceramic at different times.

 But the milestone would first be reached by an unlikely contender.
 Chanel, a brand known more for jewelry than for timepieces, presented the J12 model in 2000 to the surprise of an entire industry.

 The watch boasted a full ceramic case, bezel, and bracelet, a feat never before achieved.
 It also possessed unisex styling and glossy black color that made it a hit with men as well as with women.